-The light path diagnostics built into your server allow you to quickly identify the type of system error that occurred.
-Your server is designed so that any LEDs that are illuminated remain illuminated when the server shuts down as long as the AC power source is good and the power supplies can supply +5V current to the server.
+You can use the light path diagnostics built into your server to quickly identify the type of system error that occurred.
+Your server is designed so that any LEDs that are illuminated remain illuminated when the server shuts down as long as the AC power source is good and the power supplies can supply +5V dc current to the server.
 This feature helps you isolate the problem if an error causes the server to shut down.
+See Table 11 on page 154.